PhotoSwipe on a Jekyll Site

 To do

-1. Ironically, I don’t have this working on blog posts yet as I have prioritized getting my portfolio projects up.
+1. Ironically, I don’t have this working on blog posts yet, as I prioritized getting my portfolio projects up.
 Check out a project like Brightidea to see it in action.

-2. I’d like to figure out a way to show the image captions in the lightbox, but this seems like potentially a lot of work for not much impact.
+2. I want to show the image captions in the lightbox, but it seems like a lot of work (for me) for not much impact.

 3. Add a gallery page type for photo & image galleries.